benjamingorman/one_click_kag_server/README.md

 If you wish to have multiple config files with different names then you can pass the `--config-file` option to switch between them.

+Remember to destroy the droplet with `one_click_kag_server down` once you've finished with the server, since it will be costing you money as long as it's running.

 If you have any issues with the above then please report them to me on Discord (Eluded#1367).

 ## Commands